Assault and Battery Charges and Defenses in Michigan

 Michigan Criminal Defense Attorney experienced in Assault and Battery Cases.

 If you are accused of assault and battery case in Michigan, either a felony or misdemeanor, it is essential that you have expert representation to make sure that all your rights are protected, all possible defenses are investigated, and you have been given a level playing field before the court.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience practicing nothing but criminal law and have an unparalleled track record of success.
+We charge fair and affordable legal fees that reflect our extensive experience, reputation, and ability.
 They are seasoned and experienced experts in criminal law and able to guide you safely through the process.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.